Wednesday, October 9th, 2019 – Quorn, SA to Coober Pedy, SA.

 Our hosts were thrilled that we had come with a motorcycle.
 It seemed that, only a few days previously, some other guests had arrived with a 4WD Nissan, but had baulked at the slope and preferred to cancel the booking.
 I can accept that being at the top of the slope, looking down, is far more daunting than being at the bottom of the slope, looking up.
 Lucie believed she could have done it in her little Smart Car (the BAT M0BIL) and, in truth, she would probably have had more difficulty with the rutted dirt-track approach.

 Most of Coober Pedy has unmade roads, many of them sandy tracks.
 Our hosts insisted that, when we went out for dinner, we should take their pickup truck.
+That is Australia for you !
+We had met them about an hour before and they casually handed us the keys to their $50,000 truck.
 It was a powerful Toyota.
 It made short work of the slope and merely shrugged off any and all of the curiously surfaced tracks we encountered.
 In truth, I doubt I could have taken the same route into town on the Harley.

 On the way into the town we soon realised that we were actually staying in an underground suburb and that there were many other underground dwellings around.
 The cars and pickups that we had seen parked by the holes between the heaps of sand did not belong to the quarry workers, but to the local inhabitants.